-Several quilt and craft retreats are also offered at the YMCA’s Camp Orkila on Orcas Island in January.
-Campers bring their own projects and work on projects while enjoying stunning views of Puget Sound ($140–$225).
+Several quilt and craft retreats are also offered at the YMCA’s Camp Orkila on Orcas Island, typically in winter.
+Campers bring their own projects and work on projects while enjoying stunning views of Puget Sound.

 Adventurous mom retreats

 Do you love being out on the water?
-Check out the kayak trips offered by Friday Harbor’s Outdoor Odysseys including their Women-Only Tours, starting at $649 per person for a three-day sea kayak trip around the San Juan islands.
+Check out the kayak trips offered by Friday Harbor’s Outdoor Odysseys, including its Women on the Water tour, starting at $649 per person for a three-day sea kayak trip around the San Juan islands.

 Prefer land-based thrills?
-Check out the spring and Fall Women’s Wellness Weekends offered at the YMCA’s Camp Orkila and Camp Colman.
-Activities9 include fitness and yoga classes, biking, belly dancing and a zipline at Camp Orkila ($180–$305).
+Check out the spring and fall Women’s Wellness Weekends offered at the YMCA’s Camp Orkila and Camp Colman.
+Activities include fitness and yoga classes, biking, belly dancing and a zipline at Camp Orkila.

 Or enjoy backcountry skiing in Leavenworth.
-Stay at luxurious Sleeping Lady Mountain Resort with instruction by the Northwest Mountain School at the Powder Betty: Women’s Backcountry Ski Camp, Jan.
-29–31 and Feb.
-19–21 ($895).
+Stay at luxurious Sleeping Lady Mountain Resort with instruction by the Northwest Mountain School at the Powder Betty: Women’s Backcountry Ski Camp.

 Is yoga your ticket to calm?
-Discover Yoga in Redmond offers an annual yoga retreat at the Marsh House retreat center on beautiful Whidbey Island ($450).
-Several yoga retreats are offered throughout the year at the Skalitude Retreat and Education center in Carlton, Washington, in the beautiful Methow Valley ($360–$500).
-Sleeping Lady Resort in Leavenworth also hosts yoga retreats throughout the year including a Yoga Momma retreat May 20–22 ($434–$549).
+Discover Yoga in Redmond offers occasional yoga retreats at getaway locations such as Whidbey Island.
+Yoga retreats are offered throughout the year at the Skalitude Retreat and Education center in Carlton, Washington, in the beautiful Methow Valley.
+Sleeping Lady Mountain Resort in Leavenworth also hosts yoga retreats throughout the year, including one offered by Seattle mom Jen Keeler of Yoga Momma.

 Woodworking by the sea

-Learn a new skill at the stunning historic Fort Worden State Park, site of the movie An Officer and a Gentleman, in Port Townsend on the Olympic Peninsula.
-Learn how to use hand and power tools to make beautiful things out of wood at the May 25–29, Woodworking for Women workshop with the Port Townsend School of Woodworking located at the fort ($725 plus cost of accommodations).
-Or enjoy a workshop with the Centrum Foundation, also located at the fort, on a wide variety of topics from ukulele, to singing to a summer writers retreat.
+Learn a new skill at the stunning, historic Fort Worden State Park in Port Townsend on the Olympic Peninsula.
+(For Worden was the site of the movie An Officer and a Gentleman.)
+Learn how to use hand and power tools to make beautiful things out of wood at a Woodworking for Women workshop from the Port Townsend School of Woodworking, located at the fort.
+Or enjoy a workshop with the Centrum Foundation, also located at the fort, on a wide variety of topics from ukulele, to singing to a summer writers' retreat.